Bundesliga: Schalke chairman Clemens Tönnies resigns | DW | 30.06.2020

 Tönnies owns a 45% stake in Tönnies Holding, Europe's largest meat processing company.
 The company has recently come under fire over a coronavirus outbreak at a slaughterhouse in the northwest German town of Rheda-Wiedenbrück, the 64-year-old's hometown.

 The former Schalke chairman also sparked outrage in August 2019 over remarks about Africa at a business conference in Paderborn that Germany's football assocation, the DFB, deemed racist.
-The club suspended him from his duties as supervisory board chairman for three months after Schalke's honorary board deemed the comments went against the club's anti-discrimination policy — though said the racism accusations "were unfounded."
+Tönnies temporarily stepped down as supervisory board chairman for three months after Schalke's honorary board deemed the comments went against the club's anti-discrimination policy — though said racism accusations "were unfounded."

 Both scandals have drawn the ire of Schalke fan groups and ultras.
 On Saturday, over 1,000 Schalke supporters demonstrated outside Veltins Arena, calling for Tönnies' resignation.